jrekier/minimal-mistakes/_posts/2016-05-06-rotating-frames.md

 \right)\
 \end{align}

-To see the effect of this matrix better, let us apply it to some initial conditions: $X(0)^T=(0,1,0,0)$.
-This corresponds to the particle starting from the centre and moving outward in the x-direction with unit velocity.
-The motion of the particle then looks something like the following :
+To see the effect of this matrix better, you can apply it to some initial conditions where the particle starts at the centre and start its motion in the x-direction with unit velocity: $X(0)^T=(0,1,0,0)$.
+The motion then looks something like this :
 ![alt]({{ site.url }}{{ site.baseurl }}/images/trajectory1.jpg)
 In the above, the trajectory is shown in blue and the velocity vector at some given time values is shown in red.
 The figure was obtained after setting $\omega=1$ and solving from $t=0$ to $t=20$.
 Interestingly, one can see that the end position in the x-direction is 20, which is also the position that the particle would reach if it was moving in a straight-line along the x-direction with constant velocity 1.
-This is no accident as this is indeed the motion of the particle in the inertial frame.
+This is what we would see from the inertial frame.

-Let's have a bit more fun and find the initial conditions to reach the centre of coordinates from some outside point ($x_0,y_0$) after a time $t_c$ (which stands for *central time*).
+For more fun, let's find the initial conditions to reach the centre of coordinates from some outside point ($x_0,y_0$) after a time $t_c$ (*central time*).
 These read

 \begin{align}
 v_x^0&=-\frac{x_0-y_0\omega t_c}{t_c}\\\\\\
 v_y^0&=-\frac{y_0+x_0\omega t_c}{t_c}
 \end{align}

-We can understand these easily by setting $y_0=0$. which give
+You can understand these better by setting $y_0=0$. which give

 \begin{align}
 v_x^0&=-\frac{x_0}{t_c}\\\\\\
 v_y^0&=-\omega x_0
 \end{align}

-The first of these being the mean velocity necessary to reach the centre in the time $t=t_c$.
-The second being the velocity necessary to counteract the velocity of rotation at a distance $x_0$ from the centre.
+The first of these is the mean velocity necessary to reach the centre in the time $t=t_c$.
+The second is the velocity necessary to counteract the velocity of rotation at a distance $x_0$ from the centre.

 Setting $x_0=1$, the position vector of the particle reads